zekaryas1/notes/docs/Frameworks/React/More on React.md

 ---
 - Server component can create server function
-	- you can access server resources inside a server function i.e file resource, cookies, and database…
+	- you can access server resources inside a server function i.e. file resource, cookies, and database…

 ```jsx
 function EmptyNote () {